NREL/torc/docs/tutorials/map_function.rst

 7. The jobs will run whenever Slurm allocates compute nodes.
 Monitor status as discussed in :ref:`check-status`.

-8. View the result data overall or by job (if your run function returns something).
+8. View the result data overall or by job (if your run and postprocess functions return something).
    Note that listing all user-data will return input parameters.

 .. code-block:: console